tanyawambui/agentic-nbo-entertainment-hub/README.md

 ✨ what is it?
-a **beautiful, interactive web application** powered by 5 specialized AI agents that work together to create comprehensive weekly entertainment digests for Nairobi.
-Each agent has a unique personality and expertise, making the output feel genuinely human and locally authentic.
+a **beautiful, interactive web application** powered by 5 specialized AI agents that work together to create comprehensive weekly entertainment digests for Nairobi. each agent has a unique personality and expertise, making the output feel genuinely human and locally authentic.

 ## 🤖 meet Your AI agent team